Anant/Cassandra.Toolkit/docs/setup/setup.ansible-config-files.md

 After selecting which tools to use, you are ready to configure the `group_vars/all.yml` file for your ansible environment.

 ## Step 1.3: Set Config Variables for Your Deployment
 Having chosen what tools you want to use, you will now need to provide a few variables specific to your Cassandra deployment.
 This is done by filling out the `group_vars/all.yml` file for your ansible environment.
-This file can be found at `../src/ansible/envs/<YOUR_ENV>/group_vars/all.yml`.
+This file should be located at `../../config/ansible/envs/<YOUR_ENV>/group_vars/all.yml`.
+Continuing the example from before, it would be [`../../config/ansible/envs/testing/group_vars/all.yml`](../../config/ansible/envs/testing/group_vars/all.yml)

-As a reference, see [`../src/ansible/envs/_local/group_vars/all.yml`](../src/ansible/envs/_local/group_vars/all.yml).

 |               |               |
 | ------------- | ------------- |